How to Manage Anxiety During COVID-19

 Follow All Guidelines from the Government and Health Officials

-A lot of people have been taking panicked actions in response to the outbreak, such as stockpiling food and paper products or wearing a facemask whenever they go outside.
+A lot of people have been taking panicked actions in response to the outbreak, such as stockpiling food and paper products.
 Rather than acting out of fear, follow guidelines from trusted sources and make a plan to prepare for coronavirus.

 The CDC recommends having an emergency two-week supply of food, prescription medications, and other supplies.
+The agency is also instructing people to wear a cloth face covering in public.
+However, surgical masks and N95 respirators should be reserved for healthcare workers only.
 You can learn more about how to protect yourself from coronavirus on the CDC website.

 Refilling your prescriptions or obtaining an emergency supply?
 Find discounts at nearby pharmacies.